ComplexSecurity/Burp-Suite-Exam/Race Conditions/Race Conditions.md

 csrf=UfjDdxlSAUrINBasJasUgfvqCR&coupon=PROMO20
 ```

-This request is the request that is used to process the coupon in the purchase order.
+Attempt to submit the coupon code multiple times and observe the error message.
+Try to identify other things such as sending the `GET /cart` request with and without the session token.
+Try to infer if:

+- The state of the cart is stored server-side via the session
+- Operations on the cart are keyed on the session token or user ID

+Try benchmarking the behaviour by applying a PROMO code and then using a Repeater group to send 20-30 coupon code requests in sequence - does the coupon code work multiple times or just the first?

+>[!info]
+>In Repeater, Send --> "Send group (separate connections)".

+Try submitting a group of requests in parallel and observe for any differences.

 You can use the "single packet" attack to complete around 20-30 requests simultaneously to see if you can exploit the "race window", which is before the app updates the database with info confirming coupon has already been used in the order.

-Send around 20 of the same request to Repeater and create a "group" that will include all of the tabs for the same request.
-Finally, select the option "Send group in parallel (single-packet attack)", and submit the requests.

 This may take a couple of tries, but eventually you can submit multiple coupons in the same order to purchase an expensive item.
 The coupon is only supposed to be used once per order, but exploiting a race condition vulnerability allows for a bypass.
 # Hidden Multi-Step Sequences